timjogorman/RicherEventDescription/guidelines.md

 accurately what's going on.

-So, although accuracy is critical, and the text should always be trusted, if you find yourself in a situation where you feel like you're ``talking yourself out of'' a relation on the basis of a trivial temporal difference which is not explicitly stated, please make the relation and move on with your life.
+So, although accuracy is critical, and the text should always be trusted, if you find yourself in a situation where you feel like you're "talking yourself out of" a relation on the basis of a trivial temporal difference which is not explicitly stated, please make the relation and move on with your life.